Shun456789/Flood-Risk-Analysis-Tool/docs/function_docs.md

 - None (User inputs are collected via GUI).

 #### **Output**
-- None (Generates multiple output files: GeoTIFF, CSV, and optional PDF).
+- None (Generates output files: GeoTIFF, CSV, and optional PDF).

 ---

 ## 2. `gui.py`

 ### **`launch_gui()`**
-Launches a graphical user interface (GUI) for collecting user inputs and returns a dictionary of user-defined parameters.
+Launches a GUI to collect user inputs and returns a dictionary of parameters defined by users.

 #### **Input Arguments**
 - None.

 #### **Output**
-- `dict`: A dictionary containing user-defined parameters such as return period, file paths, and output settings.
+- `dict`: A dictionary holding user-defined parameters such as return period, file paths, and output settings.

 ---

 ## 3. `raster.py`

 ### **`Raster` Class**
-A class for handling raster datasets, including loading, resampling, and saving.
+A class for handling raster datasets, as well as loading, resampling, and saving.

 #### **Methods**